-When undertaking an extension on your home, or a development of properties, there are a lot of things you need to consider to ensure your building is compliant with all regulations.
-One of the most important considerations for your property development is a SAP calculation.
+When undertaking a new build construction of properties or an extension on your home, there are a lot of things you need to consider to ensure your building is compliant with all current Building Regulations.
+One of the most important considerations for your property development is a SAP calculation (Standard Assessment Procedure).

-If you’re not sure what this means, or whether you actually need one or not, take a look at our guide below.
-Where we go into detail about what a SAP calculation actually is and who needs one.
+If you’re not sure what this means, or whether you actually need SAP calculations or not, take a look at our guide below.
+Where we go into detail about what a SAP calculation actually is and who needs one according to Building Regulations.

 What are SAP calculations?

-Do I need a SAP for an extension or conversion?
+Do I need a SAP calculation for an extension or conversion?

 Although typically only needed for new builds or developments, in some cases you may also need to get SAP calculations done when having an extension on your home or a conversion.

 When it comes to getting an extension on your home, whether or not you need a SAP calculation report depends on the amount of glazing that is incorporated in the new build.
-Building Regulations state that if the total area of new glazing exceeds 25% of the total floor area of the new extension, then you will need to get SAP calculations done.
+Building Regulations state that if the total area of new glazing exceeds 25% of the total floor area of the new extension, then you will need to get a SAP calculation.

-Homeowners these days tend to prefer extensions that let in a lot of light and incorporate elements such as bifold doors and skylights in the plans, which means that extensions do tend to exceed this amount and need to have SAP calculations done.
+Homeowners these days tend to prefer extensions that let in a lot of light and incorporate elements such as bifold doors and skylights in the plans, which means that extensions do tend to exceed this amount and need to have SAP calculations to comply with Building Regulations.

 The rules are slightly different for conversions and SAP calculations are only required if the conversion results in a ‘Material Change of Use’ or a ‘Change of Energy Status’.

 A material change of use refers to a property that is changing the purpose for which the building is used, such as converting a dwelling into a number of flats.